gaqzi/reflections/content/python/internals_of_functools_wraps.md

 tags: Python
 ---

-The `functools.wraps` decorator allows you to keep your function's identity intact after it's wrapped by a decorator.
-When a function is wrapped by a decorator, identity properties like—function name, docstring, annotations of it get replaced by those of the wrapper function.
+The `functools.wraps` decorator allows you to keep your function's identity intact after it's been wrapped by a decorator.
+Whenever a function is wrapped by a decorator, identity properties like—function name, docstring, annotations of it get replaced by those of the wrapper function.
 Consider this example:

 ```python